mackelab/velocity-hypothesis-test/README.rst

    uncorrected_p_values, h0_rejected, _, _, _ = run_hypothesis_test_on(adata)

-For plotting, you can use the `plotting` module.
-Have a look at `notebooks/demo.ipynb` for an example.
+For plotting, you can use the :code:`plotting` module.
+Have a look at :code:`notebooks/demo.ipynb` for an example.

 Details
 --------------------
+Next, we will briefly summarize how the test works, for details see our paper.
+The tests tries to assess how well the 2D velocity vectors represent the high-dimensional velocity vectors.
+We quantify this by computing the mean cosine similarity between the high-dimensional velocity vector and the difference vectors to a set of neighbors in the high-dimensional space.
-For a data point :math:`i`, it uses the mean cosine similarity between the velocity :math:`v_i` and the difference vector :math:`x_j-x_i` for all :math:`x_j` in a set of neighbors of :math:`x_i` as the test statistic.
+For a data point :math:`i`, we use the mean cosine similarity between the velocity :math:`v_i` and the difference vector :math:`x_j-x_i` for all :math:`x_j` in a set of neighbors of :math:`\tilde{x}_i` as the test statistic.
-This set of neighbors is either chosen based on the points the velocity :math:`\tilde{v}_i` points to in 2D or is sampled randomly from the 2D neighbors of :math:`\tilde{x}_i`.
+This set of neighbors is chosen based on the points the velocity :math:`\tilde{v}_i` points to in 2D.
 :math:`\tilde{v}_i` and :math:`\tilde{x}_i` are the 2D embeddings of :math:`v_i` and :math:`x_i`, respectively.

-The null hypothesis is that the observed statistic for the neighbors chosen based on the velocity comes from the same distribution as random neighbors.
+The null hypothesis is that the visualised 2D velocity vector is no more aligned with the high-dimensional velocity than a visually distinct random 2D direction.
 It is rejected if the number of random neighborhoods with a higher statistic as the statistic from the velocity-based neighborhood exceeds the level we would expect for a certain significance level.